noraheaphy/GIS-workshop/README.md

 ```

 Important: You need to know existing CRS here when turning the dataframe into a spatial object--this is what projection the data is already in, not what projection you want it to be in.
-Also, note that longitude is x, and latitutde is y.
+Also, note that longitude is x, and latitude is y.
 The CRS in this command can be set equal to an EPSG code (4326) or a PROJ string, which looks something like: `+proj=utm +zone=11 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0`

 More info here: <https://inbo.github.io/tutorials/tutorials/spatial_crs_coding/>